 Global e-commerce has grown steadily over the past decade.
-The COVID-19 pandemic has pushed the sector even more, triggering changes in consumers’ behaviour, leading to staggering records in sales.
+The COVID-19 pandemic has pushed the sector, even more, triggering changes in consumer behaviour, and leading to staggering records in sales.
 Big companies such as Amazon, Alibaba, and Walmart have monopolised online shopping and increased consumers’ expectations.
 Nowadays, they expect goods to be delivered on the same day and to return them without cost.
 Digitalisation and technological innovations have indeed allowed the industry to do what was believed to be impossible just a few decades ago.
-However, this revolution does not come without costs.
-Growing expectations have put enormous pressure on the global supply chain, which has now reached a breaking point.
-Furthermore, ever-rising online shopping trends have a tremendous impact on our environment.
-From the production and packaging to the shipping of goods all over the world, e-commerce is now responsible for a huge portion of global emissions.
+However, this revolution comes with high costs for our planet.
 We take a look at the growing trends in online shopping and its environmental impact.

 By the end of this year, Asia is set to account for 50% of the world’s total online retail sales, most of which take place in China, currently the world’s leading country by retail e-commerce sales.
 Singles’ Day, Black Friday, and Cyber Monday are just a few examples of the initiatives that push consumers to buy more and more goods.
 During these shopping “events”, retailers that have monopolised the global economy such as Amazon, Walmart and Alibaba, as well as smaller companies that are trying to keep up with this trend to stay afloat within the industry, deliberately and accurately orchestrate sales by pressuring people to purchase products under the spell of discounts and limited time.
 Even though this year these three events, which all take place in November, recorded enormous online sales worldwide and in China, where Singles’ Day – or ‘Double 11’ – has seen a record 540.3 billion yuan (UDS$84.4 billion) in sales, online traffic has dropped from 2020.
 Experts describe this drop as a consequence of a change in the consumers’ behaviour, as they have started buying their Christmas gifts much earlier in the season for fears about the supply chain.